ideopunk/blog/markdown/blogposts/review-cod.md

 It goes without saying -- the final quarter of the book is thrilling!
 The payoff is huge (no spoilers!).

 The first quarter is excellent as well, though.
-Herbert knows how to set the stage.
+Herbert knows how to begin a book.
 The first chapter is a perfect reintroduction to the world.
 Jessica's return puts the plot in motion clealy.
 The stage is set for a great story: Jessica's return, Alia and the Corrinos as villains arrayed against our heros, the twins' struggle against possession, the question mark of the Preacher.
 The middle of the book doesn't do much with these great pieces, but it's still a pleasure seeing them set up.

 A lot of the imagery is also excellent.
 The twins escaping through the qanat because Fremen can't quite imagine risking drowning, the planet transforming into a paradise, the evolving mythology around Paul: